 Side Region contains 2 sections - Reports and Configuration - that can be collapsed or expanded by clicking the title bars or by pressing Ctrl+R. Both sections contain multiple panels that can also collapse or expand, with such state being maintained between sessions.
-These panels are constantly updated.
+The panels are refreshed every 5 to 10 seconds.